AustinVarshney/GitDemo/README.md

 # GitDemo
-It is the Demo for Git &amp; GitHub Class
+It is the Demo for Git &amp; GitHub Class.